Daria-i-Noor: History

-After Nader Shah's death in 1747, the diamond was inherited by his grandson, Shahrokh Mirza.
-From there, it fell into the hands of the Lotf Ali Khan.
-After Lotf Ali Khan's defeat at the hands of Mohammad Khan Qajar, who established the ruling Qajar dynasty of Iran, the Daria-i-Noor entered the Qajar treasury.
-During this time, Naser al-Din Shah Qajar was said to be very fond of the diamond, often wearing it as an armband, aigrette, or a brooch and maintenance of the diamond was an honor bestowed upon higher ranking individuals.
+After Nader Shah's death in 1747, the diamond was inherited by his grandson, Shahrokh Shah.
+From there, it fell into the hands of Lotf Ali Khan.
+After Lotf Ali Khan's defeat at the hands of Agha Mohammad Khan Qajar, who established the ruling Qajar dynasty of Iran, the Daria-i-Noor entered the Qajar treasury.
+During this time, Naser al-Din Shah Qajar was said to be very fond of the diamond, often wearing it as an arm band, an aigrette, or a brooch, and maintenance of the diamond was an honour bestowed upon higher ranking individuals.

 Possible association

 In 1965, a Canadian team conducting research on the Iranian Crown Jewels concluded that the Daria-i-Noor may well have been part of a large pink diamond that had been studded in the throne of the Mughal emperor Shah Jahan, and had been described in the journal of the French jeweller Jean-Baptiste Tavernier in 1642, who called it the Great Table diamond ("Diamanta Grande Table").
 This diamond may have been cut into two pieces; the larger part is the Daria-i-Noor; the smaller part is believed to be the 60 carat Noor-ul-Ain diamond, presently studded in a tiara also in the Iranian Imperial collection.